 However, there are benefits to staying with your provider and adjusting your policy.
 Liberty Mutual offers different discounts — for example, if you’ve been with Liberty for more than three years you might be eligible for a lower rate.
 Give Liberty a call at 800-658-9857 to see what discounts can be applied to your policy.

-Alternatives to Liberty Mutual
+Ready to cancel?
+Compare Liberty Mutual to competitors

 Cancelling your coverage with Liberty Mutual is as simple as picking up the phone.
 But know the consequences of ending your car insurance before you do so and have new coverage in place if you intend to continue driving.